// Project

 The contact form and Formspree

-The solution was Formspree, integrated using their Vanilla JS Ajax library rather than a plain HTML form POST.
-The Ajax approach means the page doesn't reload on submission, field-level validation errors appear inline next to the relevant input, the submit button disables during the request to prevent double-sends, and a success message appears in place of the form after a successful submission.
-The form captures name, email address, and message, and delivers them directly to my inbox.
+A contact form that doesn't send anything is worse than no contact form.
+The solution was Formspree, integrated using their Vanilla JS Ajax library.
+The Ajax approach means the page doesn't reload on submission, field-level validation errors appear inline, the submit button disables during the request, and a success message appears after a successful send.
+Submissions land directly in my inbox.
 No backend required, no credentials to manage.

 The AI chat assistant

-The process surfaced decisions I might have deferred or skipped working alone.
+The process surfaced decisions I might have deferred working alone.
 Should the blog be a section on the homepage or its own page?
 How should the proxy handle the API key?
-What should the AI assistant actually know, and what should it decline to answer?
-Each of these was a real conversation, not a click through a template wizard.
-The resulting site reflects those decisions in its structure — the separation of concerns between pages, the zero-dependency proxy constraint, the choice of Formspree over a custom backend for the contact form.
+What should the AI assistant know, and what should it decline?
+Each was a real conversation, not a click through a wizard.
+The resulting site reflects those decisions in its structure — and that's what I care about, regardless of how the code got written.

 ← Back to projects